Proving Circuit Functional Equivalence in Zero Knowledge: Implementation and Results

 \subsection{Evaluation Results}

-Table~\ref{table:result} presents the evaluation results for the benchmark circuits.
+Table~\ref{tab:result} presents the evaluation results for the benchmark circuits.
 In the table, Lits. and Cls. denote the number of literals and clauses, respectively, in the CNF formula derived from the implementation circuit. $R$ and $W$ represent the total number of stored resolvents (i.e., the proof length) and the padded width of the encoded polynomials.
 The execution time for verifying each property is denoted by $t_\text{Pi}$.
-In our implementation, the prover also commits the resolvent clauses during the execution of $\Pi_{P1}$; therefore, the running times for $\Pi_\text{P1}$ and $\Pi_\text{P2}$ are reported together as $t_\text{P1+2}$.
+In our implementation, the prover commits the resolvent clauses during the execution of $\Pi_{P1}$; therefore, the running times for $\Pi_\text{P1}$ include the time of commitment.
 We also implement and evaluate the optimization in Sec.~\ref{sec:opt}. $R'$ and $t'_{Total}$ denote the compressed proof length and the total execution time under the optimization, and the last column provides the speedup over the baseline after optimization.

-As shown in Table~\ref{table:result}, the verification of the UNSAT ($\Pi_\text{P1} + \Pi_\text{P2}$) accounts for the majority of the execution time.
+As shown in Table~\ref{tab:result}, the verification of the UNSAT ($\Pi_\text{P2}$) accounts for the majority of the execution time.
 This observation is consistent with the fact that UNSAT is a co-NP-complete problem; the length of the resolution refutation $R$ can grow exponentially relative to the size of the initial formula $\Phi$.
 In contrast, the verification costs for $\Pi_\text{P3}$ (i.e. proving SAT) and $\Pi_\text{P4}$ scale linearly with the size of $\Phi_\text{impl}$.
 As the scale of the design increases, the refutation becomes the dominant performance bottleneck.